In 1910, Harry Houdini, the world's biggest live act, came to Melbourne. He performed magic, flew a plane, and jumped into the Yarra River.

 The remainder of Houdini’s shows in Melbourne were sold out, the tour overall a wild success.
 Houdini then moved on to other cities, and flew again in Sydney and Brisbane.

-At the end of the tour, he sold the plane, and, reportedly, never flew again.
+At the end of his Australian tour, Houdini sold the plane.
+He reportedly never flew again.